 Today’s Toronto is a lively, dynamic, multicultural city that seems to offer a high quality of life for its residents and a wealth of activities for visitors.
 I loved it from the moment we rolled into town during a downpour.

 This latest visit gave me a chance to explore a few of the city’s offerings, but this provides just a sample of what’s available.

 The rain that was falling when we arrived quickly turned to hot sunshine, allowing for a bit of neighborhood exploration.

 Which continued into the evening.

-Touring Toronto on a pre-conference workshop
+Photographing Toronto on a pre-conference workshop

 It’s a beautiful summer day – sunny, hot, and humid – perfect for a morning photo tour and an afternoon filled with art and architecture!